-Our NEOs for fiscal year 2022 and their positions with the Company were as follows:
+Our NEOs for fiscal year 2023 and their positions with the Company were as follows:

-- Anirvan Ghosh, Ph.D., Chief Executive Officer; - · Lynne Sullivan, Chief Financial Officer and Head of Corporate Development; and - Jamie Dananberg, M.D., Chief Medical Officer
+- Anirvan Ghosh, Ph.D., Chief Executive Officer; - Lynne Sullivan, Chief Financial Officer and Head of Corporate Development; - Alexander Nguyen, Chief Legal Officer and Head of Operations; and - Jamie Dananberg, M.D., former Chief Medical Officer

-Dr. Dananberg's employment with the Company will terminate on April 30, 2023.
+Dr. Dananberg's employment with the Company terminated on April 30, 2023, and he provided transition services to us as a consultant on clinical and development matters reporting to the CEO through December 31, 2023.

-2022 Summary Compensation Table
+2023 Summary Compensation Table